skip navigation

 Other related projects:

-Upcoming/Recent Events
+Current Events

 6/25/2008 - 6/27/2008 - The first annual DHH Cyber-Community Summit Workshop at Rochester Institute of Technology, home of the National Technical Institute for the Deaf.
 The goal was to energize the DHH Cyber Community members including students, interpreters, captioners, sign language linguistic researchers, educational technology researchers, and cyber infrastructure experts.
 The workshop resulted in comprehensive recommendations from each stakeholder group.
 This summit is funding by the National Science Foundation.